xmatters/xm-labs-event-clone/README.md

     returns: {object} The Response object from POSTing the request<br>Returns null if other errors.
 ```
 See [Trigger an Event](https://help.xmatters.com/xmapi/index.html?javascript#trigger-an-event) in the online xM API help for details.<br>

 4. `fixPayload` - Transform the eventProperties object that is part of the payload included in an Outbound Integration script so that you can access included Form properties using dot notation.
+Also fixes the `annotation` field to be truly `null` if it comes in as `"null"`.
 ```javascript
     fixPayload = function(
         payload // {object} payload object from an Outbound Integration )
 ```

 5. `isValidStatusCode` - Determine if an HTTP status code represents success (is between 200 and 299).
 ```javascript
     isValidStatusCode = function(